Webcam/Screenshot Capture MCP server

 Using NPX

-1. Install a recent version of NodeJS for your platform
+First, ensure you have a recent version of NodeJS installed on your system.

 npx @llmindset/mcp-webcam